eastbayjake/Startup-Pitch-Robot/README.md

 This project had three goals:

   (1) Explore the Flickr API

-  (2) Demonstrate for a blog post how to build a simple ad lib generator app (3) Entertain my friends
+  (2) Demonstrate for a blog post how to build a simple ad lib generator app

+  (3) Entertain my friends

-If this helped you with any of those things, I'm really glad.
-I welcome pull requests to add funny items to any of the generator's arrays!
+If this helped you with any of those things, I'm really glad!

+I welcome pull requests to add funny items to any of the generator's arrays.
+You can check out the deployed version at http://startupbot.eastbayjake.com.
+Enjoy!